ONE ASSOCIATION – THREE EXHIBITIONS

 THE FAMILY.
 AN ARCHIVE

-This exhibition examines the families of poets, artists and scholars: the legends of their origin, the sociology of their everyday lives, the construction of academic or accomplishment families, literary elective relations and fictitious lines of ancestry.
-In the 400m2 museum venue, visitors will learn about the role these families played in the creation of art, literature, academics and tradition, and their efforts to obstruct and abolish the like.
+This exhibition examined the families of poets, artists and scholars: the legends of their origin, the sociology of their everyday lives, the construction of academic or accomplishment families, literary elective relations and fictitious lines of ancestry.
+In the 400m2 museum venue, visitors learned about the role these families played in the creation of art, literature, academics and tradition, and their efforts to obstruct and abolish the like.

 Download the exhibition flyer.